Animation by Stellenbosch-based Jincom Publishing

 CISL’s Cape Town team produced 'South Africa 2035', a 10-minute animated film that paints a picture of a plausibly hopeful future.
 It is a future where electricity is cheap even while carbon is quite heavily taxed, where the gap between rich and poor has been narrowed, political and corporate power devolved and smart investments in education and renewable technologies have ensured a more equitable and prosperous life for all.

-The film is inspired by a memorable live-format discussion at a side event of COP 17 in Durban in December 2011 between two CPSL Senior Associates, development economist Anton Cartwright and the late Peet Du Plooy.
+The film is inspired by a memorable live-format discussion at a side event of COP 17 in Durban in December 2011 between two CISL Senior Associates, development economist Anton Cartwright and the late Peet Du Plooy.

-Peter Willis, South African Director of CPSL, says that they decided to produce the film partly to commemorate Peet Du Plooy, a brilliant and much-loved Senior Associate who was murdered in March 2013, and partly to inspire people to think more creatively about what kind of future is possible.
+Peter Willis, South African Director of CISL, says that they decided to produce the film partly to commemorate Peet Du Plooy, a brilliant and much-loved Senior Associate who was murdered in March 2013, and partly to inspire people to think more creatively about what kind of future is possible.

 Hear the full, fascinating and at times very funny un-scripted dialogue between Peter Willis and the two “visitors from 2035”: